bsaliba1/LeetCodeQuestions/README.md

 # LeetCodeQuestions
-A repo of all the LeetCode questions I've done and the various ways that I've solved them.
+A repo of all my solutions to leetcode questions and my notes on how I solved them.

 ## Game Plan